 » What can I expect on the cruise?

 A LOT!
 Besides, Antarctica is known for being a magical place in this world that will absolutely give anyone an unforgettable experience — from enjoying breathtaking landscapes to witnessing unique Antarctic wildlife up close… the possibilities are simply endless in every shore landing!

 Of course, everything still relies on weather and ice conditions but there are always so many activities you can enjoy such as overnight camping, hiking, snowshoeing, kayaking, and more.
 For a complete list of things to do in Antarctica, see here.

-In general, you must be of good health and are able to walk reasonable distances or even on uneven terrain — however, this does NOT mean that you have to be extremely fit like professional athletes or hkikes because there are options for everyone in every shore landing (such as walking only a short distance or doing a different activity from the rest.)
-Anyhow, if you have problems or physical limitations, just notify the tour operator in advance and they will make ways for you.
+In general, you must be in good health and are able to walk reasonable distances or even on uneven terrain — however, this does NOT mean that you have to be extremely fit like professional athletes or hikes because there are options for everyone in every shore landing (such as walking only a short distance or doing a different activity from the rest.)
+Anyhow, if you have problems or physical limitations, just notify the tour operator in advance and they will make a way for you.
 That being said, there are ways for everyone to participate in this trip of a lifetime!

 Some ships have it, some don’t.
 With Hurtigruten, they have a reliable WiFi connection on board at an extra cost.
 They also have an internet café with available computers on select ships that they have.
-(Cost usually starts at for one day).
-(FAQ)
+(Antarctica FAQ)

 As for entertainment, unlike typical cruise ships that have ostentatious entertainment facilities, the ships that sail to Antarctica have minimal entertainment on board; rest assured, there is enough to keep anyone busy including social events, workshops, and lectures from experienced staff who are typically made up of scientists.
 After all, this kind of adventure is more about relaxation and discovery!